jingjincode/TOH/README.md

 # Project name
-A Tracks Of Homozygosity (TOH) approach
+Tracks Of Homozygosity (TOH) approach
 # Description
 TOH is defined as at least 100 consecutive homozygous SNP calls.
 The TOH cluster is defined as TOH that overlaps among different samples, and the overlapping regions must have a minimum of 100 SNPs.